 Did you know that all the parts of a dandelion can be consumed?
 Yes, indeed they can.
-For that matter, below are various uses of a dandelion:

 The various benefits that a dandelion offers encourage people to propagate and grow them.
 This is probably why they were allowed to grow next to human settlements.
 This was before their popularity declined in the 19th and 20th centuries.

 However, as years went by, the need to grow them was replaced by the desire to grow and tend to manicured lawns and gardens.
 This shifted the perception of dandelions from beautiful and useful plants to nuisances that needed to be dealt with.
 Since then, dandelions have been considered landscaping nightmares by many.